victor-hro/victor-hro/README.md

 ## Hello!
 Welcome to my profile!
 I'm Victor Oliveira ✌

 - 🔭 I’m a Master degre student in Electrical Engineering at Universidade Federal de Santa Catarina;
-- 🧠 Researching about Brain Age Prediction Using Magnetic Resonance Imaging;
+- 🧠 Researching about Brain Age Prediction with Deep Learning Using Magnetic Resonance Imaging;
 - 🌱 I’m currently learning about Data Science, Machine Learning and Computer Vision <3;
 - 👉🏻 I post about artificial intelligence and data science on instagram: @inteligenciaprogramada